- Home

 Japanese to English Manga Translator

-Most manga is published in Japanese months or years before an official English release appears, if one appears at all.
-For readers following ongoing series or exploring titles that will never get licensed, the language barrier is the only thing standing between them and the story.
+For Japanese manga images you have permission to work with, English translation requires careful handling of scripts, grammar, sound effects, and cultural shorthand.
 Japanese-to-English manga translation involves three writing systems, a grammar structure that runs opposite to English, and an enormous vocabulary of sound effects and cultural shorthands that have no clean English equivalents.
 The tool processes manga page images, recognizes the Japanese text, and produces readable English translations.
+Only use this with images you own, made, licensed, or have permission to work with.

 Japanese manga → English translation